 QR Codes: The Accessible, Reliable RFID Replacement

-As of iOS 11 Apple has introduced Core NCF which will allow a reader mode for encoded NFS Tags, "Apple will limit the NFC capabilities to only reading encoded NFC tags; unencoded tags will not be recognized by the iPhone."
-[3]
+With the advent of iOS 11, Apple introduced Core NCF, enabling a reader mode specifically for encoded NFC Tags.
+However, it's crucial to note that Apple's NFC capabilities are restricted to reading only encoded NFC tags, and unencoded tags will not be acknowledged by iPhones [3].

-Inter-device Communication
+Inter-device communication

-How to transfer without Wireless technologies?
+How to transfer without wireless technologies?

 Worked example

-Step 1: Create your first PhoneGap application
+Step 1: Creating your first PhoneGap application

 https://github.com/phonegap/phonegap-plugin-barcodescanner

-Step 3: Convert to JSON
+Step 3: Converting to JSON

 Take for example the following API result set (coming from api.fish.wa.gov.au [5]).